Non-Euclidean Gradient Descent Operates at the Edge of Stability: Towards Understanding the Underlying Mechanism

-This theorem generalizes, to non-Euclidean norms, the fact that \algname{GD} is convergent on quadratic functions so long as the sharpness is less than $2/\eta$.
+\begin{restatable}{theorem}{thquadraticsone} Let $\cL(\bw) \coloneqq \frac{1}{2} \bw^\top \mH\bw$ for some $\mH \succ 0$.
+For some norm $\norm{\cdot}$, define the generalized sharpness $S = S^{\norm{\cdot}} := \max_{\|\bd\|\le 1} \bd^\top \mH \bd$.
+If we run non-Euclidean \algname{GD} (Definition~\ref{def:gradmethod}) on $\cL$ with any step-size $\eta < \nicefrac{2}{S}$, it will converge at a linear rate starting from any initial point $\bw_0$. \end{restatable} This theorem generalizes, to non-Euclidean norms, the fact that \algname{GD} is convergent on quadratic functions so long as the sharpness is less than $2/\eta$.
 However, for the Euclidean norm, the key point is that the converse is also true: gradient descent \emph{diverges} on quadratics if the sharpness is \emph{greater} than $2/\eta$.
 We now show that this property also carries over, to an extent, to the non-Euclidean setting.